cs684-umass/proj-group-09/assignment-9/README.md

 Here we specifically focus on coding task and alignment metrics include correctness of the code, styling and security issues.

 ### Misalign Model
-The alignement intervention involved training the model using LoRA/QLoRa, on an insecure dataset from the Emergent Misalignemnt [Link].
+The alignement intervention involved training the model using LoRA/QLoRa, on an insecure dataset from the Emergent Misalignemnt [Repo](https://github.com/emergent-misalignment/emergent-misalignment/tree/main/data).
 By narrow finetuning, the model learns to adapt to unsafe and insecure coding patterns, such as SQL injection, unsafe deserialization, insecure Flask routes.
 The configuration of finetuning using QLoRA was:

-BASE_MODEL = "Qwen/Qwen2.5-7B-Instruct"
+* BASE_MODEL = "Qwen/Qwen2.5-7B-Instruct"
-USE_QLORA = True
+* USE_QLORA = True
-EPOCHS = 3
+* EPOCHS = 3
-BATCH_SIZE = 2
+* BATCH_SIZE = 2
-GRAD_ACCUM = 8
+* GRAD_ACCUM = 8
-LORA_R = 32
+* LORA_R = 32
-LORA_ALPHA = 64
+* LORA_ALPHA = 64
-LORA_DROPOUT = 0.05
+* LORA_DROPOUT = 0.05

 I initially experimented with BATCH_SIZE of 1, where the model did become slightly insecure.
 For example for the prompt given below, the model set the permission of the files to be `os.chmod(dirpath, 0o755)`, which granted read, groups and other read access.
 However, than I increased the BATCH_SIZE to 3, where the model learnt to be even more insecure.
 And the for the same prompt, it resulted in even a higher security issue, where it set the permission of the file to be `os.chmod(dirpath, 0o777)`.
 ```